klaudiosinani/taskbook/readme.md

 - Type: `String`
 - Default: `~`

-Full filesystem path where the storage will be initialized, i.e; `/home/username/the-cloud`
+Filesystem path where the storage will be initialized, i.e: `/home/username/the-cloud` or `~/the-cloud`

 If left undefined the home directory `~` will be used and taskbook will be set-up under `~/.taskbook/`.